edysfy/Group_website/sysImp.md

   <img src="supporting_images/unablesearchmode.png" width="550px">
   </p>

-2. We validate the form.
-The 'keyword' input field must contain one word ONLY, and the post body cannot be empty.
-The keyword is bound to be an alphanumeric single word.
-Angular has pattern attributes for input fields.
+2. We validate the form using the FormControl object.
+We define this object for each attribute when initializing a new FormGroup.
+The 'keyword' input field must contain one word ONLY and has a min length of three characters.
+The keyword is also bound to be an alphanumeric single word by defining a Regex pattern attribute on the HTML.
 So it will mean the field is invalid if the user won't match that pattern.
+The 'post' input field couldn't be empty and had a max character limit of 3000.
 We then have a div, that conditionally renders if the input fields are invalid, thus displaying the error message to the user.
+We check vis using this boolean 'form.controls['form' ATTRIBUTE].invalid'.

   <p align="center">
   <img src="supporting_images/formvalidaitno.png" width="550px">